thitruong1106/uk-online-retail-ii-analysis/README.md

 ## Cleaning The Data

-To ensure that the analysis reflected actual customer purchases only, i removed:
+To ensure that the analysis reflected actual customer purchases only, I removed:
 - Cancelled invoices (invoice starting with a "C")
-- Accounting adjustment and manual entry
+- Accounting adjustment and manual entries
 - Fees such as Amazon fee and postage
 - Negative quantity and prices